What is a fulfillment coordinator?

 How much do fulfillment coordinators make?

 Compensation for fulfillment coordinators varies by experience, industry, education, location, and organization size.
-The nature of the job, such as the type of goods being processed, the scale of operations, and prior experience in supplies and logistics management, play significant parts in determining the wage scale.
+The nature of the job, such as the type of goods being processed, the scale of operations, and prior experience in supplies and logistics management, play significant parts in determining their wage scales.

 Highest paying industries